London & North Western 4-4-0 Locomotives in Great_Britain

 Class Jubilee (Locobase 2185)

 Data from the table presented on pages 366, 368 of the Groupe VI. - GTnie civil. - Moyens de transport.
 DeuxiFme partie.
-Classes 32 (Tome I), part of the series of Rapports du Jury Internationale of the Exposition Unverselle Internationale de 1900 Paris Exposition, hosted on the website of Le Conservatoire numTrique des Arts & MTtiers ([], Accessed 21 August 2005).
+Classes 32 (Tome I), part of the series of Rapports du Jury Internationale of the Exposition Unverselle Internationale de 1900 Paris Exposition, hosted on the website of Le Conservatoire numTrique des Arts & MTtiers ([link], Accessed 21 August 2005).

 Four-cylinder compounds that were soon rebuilt as two-cylinder simples known as the Renown class.
 The first was named Iron Duke after the four-cylinder simple trial horse of that name (Locobase 2266) was renamed Jubilee.
 The Black Prince prototype is described in Locobase 1470.